microsoft/napajs/docs/api/transport.md

 - Array or plain JavaScript object that is composite pattern of above.

 ### <a name="constructor-id"></a> Constructor ID (cid)
-For user classes that implement [`Transportable`](#transportable) interface, Napa uses Constructor ID (`cid`) to lookup constructors for creating a right object from a string payload. `cid` is marshalled as a part of the payload.
-During unmarshalling, transport layer will extract the `cid`, create an object instance using the constructor associated with it, and then call unmarshall on the object.
+For user classes that implement the [`Transportable`](#transportable) interface, Napa uses Constructor ID (`cid`) to lookup constructors for creating a right object from a string payload. `cid` is marshalled as a part of the payload.
+During unmarshalling, the transport layer will extract the `cid`, create an object instance using the constructor associated with it, and then call unmarshall on the object.

-It's class developer's responsibility to choose the right `cid` for your class.
+It's the class developer's responsibility to choose the right `cid` for your class.
 To avoid conflict, we suggest to use the combination of module.id and class name as `cid`.
 Developer can use class decorator [`cid`](#decorator-cid) to register a user Transportable class automatically, when using TypeScript with decorator feature enabled.
 Or call [`transport.register`](#register) manually during module initialization.

 ### <a name="transport-context"></a> Transport context
 There are states that cannot be saved or loaded in serialized form (like std::shared_ptr), or it's very inefficient to serialize (like JavaScript function).
 Transport context is introduced to help in these scenarios.
-TransportContext objects can be passed from one JavaScript VM to another, or stored in native world, so lifecycle of shared native objects extended by using TransportContext.
-An example of `Transportable` implementation using TransportContext is [`ShareableWrap`](./../../inc/napa/module/shareable-wrap.h).
+TransportContext objects can be passed from one JavaScript VM to another, or stored in the native world, so lifecycle of shared native objects extended by using TransportContext.
+An example of the `Transportable` implementation using TransportContext is [`ShareableWrap`](./../../inc/napa/module/shareable-wrap.h).

 ### <a name="transporting-functions"></a> Transporting functions
 JavaScript function is a special transportable type, through marshalling its definition into a [store](./store.md#intro), and generate a new function from its definition on target thread.

 Highlights on transporting functions are:
 - For the same function, marshall/unmarshall is an one-time cost on each JavaScript thread.
 Once a function is transported for the first time, later transportation of the same function to previous JavaScript thread can be regarded as free.
-- Closure cannot be transported, but you won't get error when transporting a function.
+- Closure cannot be transported, but you won't get an error when transporting a function.
 Instead, you will get runtime error complaining a variable (from closure) is undefined when you can the function later.
-- `__dirname` / `__filename` can be accessed in transported function, which is determined by `origin` property of function.
-By default `origin` property is set to current working directory.
+- `__dirname` / `__filename` can be accessed in transported function, which is determined by `origin` property of the function.
+By default, `origin` property is set to the current working directory.

 ### <a name="transporting-built-in"></a> Transporting JavaScript built-in objects
-JavaScript standard built-In objects in [the whitelist](#built-in-whitelist) can be transported among napa workers transparently.
+JavaScript standard built-in objects in [the whitelist](#built-in-whitelist) can be transported among napa workers transparently.
 JavaScript Objects with properties in these types are also able to be transported.
 Please refer to [unit tests](./../../test/transport-test.ts) for detail.

 An example [Parallel Quick Sort](./../../examples/tutorial/parallel-quick-sort) demonstrated transporting TypedArray (created from SharedArrayBuffer) among multiple Napa workers for efficient data sharing.